‘General Hospital’ Fans Think That Ryan Chamberlain May Be Back For Another Frightful Halloween

 If he should return to Port Charles this month, his evil sights may be set on Ava’s husband, Nikolas Cassadine.
 There could be a deadly duel between these two men for the affections of the woman who has drawn both of them in.

 General Hospital fans are gearing up for the possible return of Ryan with the intention of getting back at those who have betrayed him.
-Nelle was clever enough to give her villainous friend some leverage to gain control of his situation and that will have both Julian and Ava rattled.
+Nelle was clever enough to give her villainous friend some leverage to gain control of his situation, and that will have both Julian and Ava rattled.